T-Pirozzini/CURRENT-GM48-Delivery/README.md

 ## Challenges:

-<p>This was our first time doing a group project on GameMaker, so encountered many issues with version control while working together.</p>
+<p>This was our first time doing a group project on GameMaker, so we encountered many issues with version control while working together.</p>

 ## Gameplay